DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 # Design Notes: Lady Wachter's Wish
 ***The Blue Water Inn.*** The hook to this quest—Lady Wachter's decision to send the players an invitation to dine at Wachterhaus—has been tweaked to provide more support for Lady Wachter's decision to entrust the players with her conspiracy.

 ***Wachterhaus.*** The corpse of Nikolai Wachter has been removed from Wachterhaus to ensure that he does not serve as a black mark against Lady Wachter—a complicated figure who the players should have more cause to trust, not less.
-(See [[Arc I - The Lost Soul]] and [[Arc S - The Moonlit Murders]] for more information about the players' relationship with Lady Fiona Wachter.)
+(See [[Arc H - The Lost Soul]] and [[Arc S - The Moonlit Murders]] for more information about the players' relationship with Lady Fiona Wachter.)

 Lady Wachter's spell list has been updated to include *zone of truth* in order to provide her with a powerful tool to encourage the players to trust her.
 (See [[Arc D - The Tome of Strahd]] for more information about Lady Wachter's use of *zone of truth*).

-*Toll the Dead*, *Bane*, *Blindness/Deafness*, and *Lesser Restoration* have also been added to Lady Wachter's spell list to provide her with additional options in the fight against the **specters** of the Ethereal Plane and Leo Dilisnya's spirit in [[Arc I - The Lost Soul]].
+*Toll the Dead*, *Bane*, *Blindness/Deafness*, and *Lesser Restoration* have also been added to Lady Wachter's spell list to provide her with additional options in the fight against the **specters** of the Ethereal Plane and Leo Dilisnya's spirit in [[Arc H - The Lost Soul]].

 Stella's introduction has been added as a prelude to the dinner to humanize Lady Wachter and to encourage the players to view her with sympathy, and to foreshadow Stella's fate in [[Arc I - The Lost Soul.]]

 Lady Wachter's connection to Baba Lysaga and the tragic death of her family have been added to provide her with a tie to the spirit of Leo Dilisnya, and a means to entrap the hags of Old Bonegrinder in [[Arc I - The Lost Soul.]]

-Lady Wachter's interest in using Stella to secure power in Vallaki through marriage with Victor Vallakovich has been removed to make Lady Wachter a more sympathetic character, to deepen her internal conflict and guilt in [[Arc I - The Lost Soul]] (because her coldness toward Victor discouraged him and Stella from seeking her aid sooner), and to make Victor's friendship with Stella more meaningful to the two of them.
+Lady Wachter's interest in using Stella to secure power in Vallaki through marriage with Victor Vallakovich has been removed to make Lady Wachter a more sympathetic character, to deepen her internal conflict and guilt in [[Arc H - The Lost Soul]] (because her coldness toward Victor discouraged him and Stella from seeking her aid sooner), and to make Victor's friendship with Stella more meaningful to the two of them.

 Lady Wachter's scheme with the poisoned wine has been added to provide the players with a fuller gameplay experience in the lead-up to Izek's assassination (thereby building the dramatic tension and enhancing the impact of Izek's ultimate death), and to provide the players with a reason to seek out and benefit from Lady Wachter's aid.

-In addition to supporting her argument, Lady Wachter's tale of Berez has been added to introduce the fate of the ruined village (which the players can visit in [[Arc J - The Walls of Krezk]]) and to subtly foreshadow her connection to Baba Lysaga.
+In addition to supporting her argument, Lady Wachter's tale of Berez has been added to introduce the fate of the ruined village (which the players can visit in [[Arc I - The Walls of Krezk]]) and to subtly foreshadow her connection to Baba Lysaga.

 Lady Wachter's anecdotes regarding Ezra and Leo Dilisnya have been added to foreshadow Ezra's connection to the Dark Powers (which the players will discover in [[Arc X - Tatyana's Legacy]]) and to introduce Leo Dilisnya's hostile relationship with the Wachter family.
-(The players will have an opportunity to fight Leo Dilisnya and learn more about that relationship in [[Arc I - The Lost Soul]].)
+(The players will have an opportunity to fight Leo Dilisnya and learn more about that relationship in [[Arc H - The Lost Soul]].)

 ***Return to the Blue Water Inn.*** The players' encounter with Ernst Larnak has been added to introduce his character prior to his antagonistic role in [[Arc S - The Moonlit Murders]].